Terms & Conditions

 We usually receive a commission from the insurance provider with whom we place your business, and in such a case, the commission will be due to us either when we are in receipt of cleared funds from yourself (or the premium finance company, if one has been used) or, when the insurer has received cleared funds from us in respect of the premium due under your policy.
 The individual agreements we have with each insurance provider will determine which of the two methods above is used to make this transfer of commission.
 We may also charge you a fee dependent on the time spent and the seniority of the staff member involved but if we do then the fee will be disclosed to you.
 We receive commission for arranging finance agreements for the payments of insurance premiums and this is usually expressed as a percentage of the individual loan and is paid to us directly by the premium finance provider.
 We may also receive a commission or fee for passing introductions to other professional firms.

-Our Brokerage Fees for arranging new policies, renewals, mid-term adjustments & cancellations (note that we also refund NET of our commissions) are £25.00 (or more dependent on the work involved).
-We do not charge for payments made by Debit or Credit Card.
+Our Brokerage Fees for arranging new policies, renewals, mid-term adjustments & cancellations (note that we also refund NET of our commissions and fees) are £25.00 minimum (or more dependent on the work involved).

 If you choose to enter in a finance arrangement, your details will be passed to a third party (insurer or lender) to enable them to contact you.
 This finance arrangement will be subject to interest charges that we will confirm to you when providing the full details.
 Importantly, the arrangement you will enter into will be with the finance company not us.
 It is an entirely separate contract irrespective of the insurance contract.
 In the event of your failure to meet with the contractual obligations regarding payment the finance provider could approach the insurer to seek a termination of the insurance contract to recoup their outstanding finance arrears.
 You will be liable to pay their costs and charges if you do not keep up your repayments and cover is cancelled under your policy.
 This is because the agreement is between you, the policyholder and the finance company direct, not us or the insurer.